Anttya/IGME-230/230-project-1-content.md

+# Index
+Have you ever wanted to take care of an online pet but don't know the perfect app to use?
+Well let me introduce you to Sukogatchi!
+The web's best online pet caring game out there.
+Keep your pet happy by playing fun mini-games and feeding it delicious food.
+Your Sukogatchi will love you!

+### Play Today!

+# Proposal
 # Sukogatchi
 Play, feed, and raise your Sukogatchi!
 This casual game lets you take care of your own personal pet.<br>Play on your computer today!